FreemanXiao/Live-Stock-DE-Project-AWS/README.md

 The project primarily utilizes several AWS services to achieve full automation of data transmission, as depicted in the diagram:

 ![architecture](Graph_snapshot/Architecture_Diagram.png)
+The entire automated process unfolds as follows: Lambda functions connect to the API and import data, which is then routed to Kinesis Data Firehose for scheduled delivery to S3.
+Next, a Glue crawler connects to S3, retrieves stored data, and auto-generates databases and tables in Athena.
+The comprehensive data tables are linked with Glue to initiate incremental Glue jobs for further cleansing, validation, and transformation.
+Orchestration Jobs sequence the complete linear Glue workflow.
+Finally, upon running the entire job workflow, fully usable data tables are generated in Athena.
+S3, databases, and tables are connected to external Grafana for dashboard construction.
+The entire process is automated using AWS EventBridge schedules for periodic execution, with CloudWatch Logs ensuring monitoring and oversight of runtime outcomes.

 - ### Daily Updated Stock Dashboard & Analysis